BrunoMartins11/GoogleCalendarTerminal/README.md

 ```
 go run calendar.go insert Study 'I need to study programming' 2019-11-16T00:00:00 2019-11-16T10:00:00
 ```
-Be aware that the the time zone is Europe/Lisbon.
+Be aware that the time zone is Europe/Lisbon.
 If you need some help setting up your environment read [this](https://developers.google.com/calendar/quickstart/go) and [this](https://developers.google.com/calendar/v3/reference/events/insert)